JayasuryaThirumaran/NPCI_MLOps_Assignment4/Readme.md

 DVC is already installed in your Codespace.
 Initialize DVC for the project.

 ### **3. Add Remote Storage**
-- Set up Google Drive as the remote storage.
+- Set up VM as the remote storage.
-- Authenticate DVC with Google Drive.

 ### **4. Track Raw Data**
 - Use DVC to track the raw data